rust-embedded/awesome-embedded-rust/README.md

 - You can usually find community members (including embedded WG members) in the official [`#rust-embedded:matrix.org` Matrix room].
 - [embedded.rs] - Telegram chat about Rust for microcontrollers in the Russian language.
+- [#avr-rust:gitter.im] - For discussion of using Embedded Rust on AVR devices
 - [#esp-rs:matrix.org] - For discussion of using Embedded Rust on Xtensa devices
 - [#nrf-rs:matrix.org] - For discussion of using Embedded Rust on Nordic Semiconductor devices
 - [#probe-rs:matrix.org] - For discussion of the Probe-rs debugging toolkit
 - [#rtic-rs:matrix.org] - For discussion of the Real-Time Interrupt-driven Concurrency framework
 - [#rust-embedded-graphics:matrix.org] - For discussion of the [`embedded-graphics`] crate and ecosystem
+- [#stm32-rs:matrix.org] - For discussion of using Embedded Rust on STM32 based devices

 [#rust-embedded-graphics:matrix.org]: https://matrix.to/#/#rust-embedded-graphics:matrix.org
 [#esp-rs:matrix.org]: https://matrix.to/#/#esp-rs:matrix.org